 One of the quirkiest things about Japan is the wide variety of—umm, different—accommodation styles spread throughout the country.
 If you thought capsule hotels were weird, then you’re in for an even bigger surprise in exploring Love Hotel Hill.

 To take the experience up a notch, you could always choose to stay in a love hotel for either a “rest” (hourly) or “stay” (full-night).
-Keep in mind that not all love hotels are created equal with some along this strip being a tad less “classy” than others.
+Just keep in mind that not all love hotels are created equal, with some along this strip being a tad less “classy” than others.

 Shop at Shibuya 109